p/vcproj2cmake/README.txt

 - use CMake's message(FATAL_ERROR "DBG: xxx") command
 - add_custom_command(...
 COMMENT="DBG: we are doing ${THIS} and failing ${THAT}")
-- cmake --debug-output --trace
+- in CMAKE_BINARY_DIR: cmake --debug-output --trace . &>/tmp/cmake.log
+  [then analyze that log file]

+If you get an obscure (without a suitable location pinpointed) CMake configure error, then either analyze a log file of cmake --trace, or comment ('#') many/several entries in cmake/vcproj2cmake/generated_temporary_content/all_sub_projects.txt until you see an enlightening change in CMake configure run result (i.e. once the project(s) that contain script parts which cause it to fail are disabled).
+As a potential complication, please remember that some (then-missing) projects may be dependencies of others, however!

 == Build run issues ==

 If there's compile failure due to missing includes, then it probably means that a newly converted CMakeLists.txt still contains an include_directories() command which lists some paths in their raw, original, Windows-specific form.
 What should have happened is automatic replacement of such path strings with a CMake-side configuration variable (e.g. ${toolkit_INCLUDE_DIR})